 And now we come onto one of the few things I really didn’t like but I can see why this is the case – the voice acting.
 The acting itself is great – most voices matched the characters, they fully voiced all the characters in three languages verbally with a massive list of voice actors but the quality is bad, really bad.
-This is an issue which also plagued the original and unfortunately the remaster is simply using all of the original voice assets so you get very loud, to the point of distortion, voices which can’t be individually volume controlled via a slider.
+This is an issue that also plagued the original and unfortunately, the remaster is simply using all of the original voice assets so you get very loud, to the point of distortion, voices that can’t be individually volume controlled via a slider.
 This results in a lot of the music being drowned out and some of the voices do sound like they were phoned in.
 I would have loved for them to re-record all of the voices for the remaster but when you see that the list of all the voice actors was about as long as everyone else who worked on the original game, you can see why they most likely didn’t have the resources and finance to do this.

 Outcast: Second Contact is gorgeous.
 I put a comparison in this review which shows you the original 1999 version and the new 2017 version so you can see how different the game looks.
 Literally, everything has been given a facelift and re-textured to look as good as it can on modern hardware.
-I know for a fact that some reviews and gamers will look at the game and say it looks like ‘PS3 graphics’ but you really have to play the game to experience how good it looks.
+I know for a fact that some reviewers and gamers will look at the game and say it looks like ‘PS3 graphics’ but you really have to play the game to experience how good it looks.
 Okay, it’s not Uncharted or Bloodborne but it’s a massive improvement over the quality we have been forced to play the game at over the last 18 years.

 I would have loved the game to have a camera mode so I could grab some amazing screenshots, but I guess that would involve quite a lot more work and the remaster team seems quite small.
 All of the photos I have posted in this review have no filters and were all taken by myself throughout my adventure.

 Back in 1999, you were lucky to run this game at anything above 15-18fps so fans of the game won’t mind what I’m about to say, but younger gamers or those who have never played it before may think it sounds ‘bad’.
-I played the game on the PS4 Pro and the game runs mainly at 30fps or there-about, but there is a lot of slowdown in areas with a high count of NPCs and enemies on screen.
+I played the game on the PS4 Pro and the game runs mainly at 30fps or there-about (at 1440p), but there is a lot of slowdown in areas with a high count of NPCs and enemies on screen.
 I would say it probably drops to the low 20’s, if not lower.
 As I said, much better than the original back in 1999, but not as stable as I would have hoped.
-The game is 100% playable, I had no issues with that aspect, no crashes or single digit framerates, but it does drop in big fights.
+The game is 100% playable, I had no issues with that aspect, no crashes or single-digit framerates, but it does drop in big fights.

 One final thing I wanted to say is, you can obtain the platinum before finishing Outcast: Second Contact.
 Collect four Mon and complete certain missions and you have platinumed the game – please don’t give up and stop playing at this point.
 Play the game through to the end, which may be about two or three hours from getting the platinum.
 It’s a cheesy but satisfying ending and you get to see a few remastered cutscenes which are pretty cool.